annavanwingerden/Encode_Hacakthon_PortiaAI/README.md

 ```
 The application will start on `http://127.0.0.1:5000/`.

-## Usage
+## Testing

-You can send a POST request to the `/run` endpoint with a JSON body containing the topic you want to generate notes for:
+If you want to test this, you can send a POST request to the `/run` endpoint with a JSON body containing the topic you want to generate notes for:
 ```json
 {
     "topic": "Your Topic Here"
 }
 ```
+## Usage

+To run the app, run `python main.py` in your terminal.
+If you have different versions of python installed on your device - `python3 main.py` may be more appropiate.

 ## Understanding the Code